Da Nang: Education

-There is also a sizable presence of overseas education representatives in Da Nang.
-Campus France is a French-government agency in Da Nang, which promotes the learning of the French language and supports students in the location of study opportunities in France.
-English Language Institute is a learning center built by the University of Queensland, Australia, targeting English teaching in addition to serving as an IELTS testing provider.
-Singapore International School is an international school in Da Nang.
+There are overseas education representatives in Da Nang, including Campus France, a French-government agency in Da Nang, which promotes the learning of the French language and supports students in the location of study opportunities in France, and the English Language Institute.

 Healthcare

-Da Nang has developed into one of Vietnam’s leading medical centers, serving the Central and Central Highlands regions.
-The city’s healthcare system includes a growing network of public and private hospitals that provide specialized and advanced medical services, attracting patients from across the country.
-Major institutions such as Da Nang Hospital, C Hospital, and Hoan My Da Nang Hospital have contributed to this progress.
+Da Nang's healthcare system includes a growing network of public and private hospitals that provide specialized medical services.
+Institutions include Da Nang Hospital, C Hospital, and Hoan My Da Nang Hospital.
+Da Nang is estimated to account for around 20% of Vietnam's medical tourism market, valued at approximately US$700 million.